Alina Kashlinskaya

-Alina Anatolyevna Kashlinskaya (Алина Анатольевна Кашлинская; born 28 October 1993) is a Russian-born Polish chess player.
+Alina Anatolyevna Kashlinskaya (Алина Анатольевна Кашлинская; born 28 October 1993) is a Russian chess player playing for Poland.
 She holds the titles International Master and Woman Grandmaster, which FIDE awarded her in 2014 and 2009, respectively.
 Kashlinskaya is the 2019 European Women's Individual Chess Champion.

 Career

 In 2003, Kashlinskaya took the silver medal at the European Youth Chess Championships in the Girls U10 category.

 In August 2010, she was part of the Russian women's team in the 7th China-Russia Match, held with the Scheveningen system.
 Kashlinskaya took part in the women's section of the 39th Chess Olympiad playing for Russia B team.
 She won an individual silver medal playing on board five.

 In 2011, Kashlinskaya took silver at the World Youth Chess Championships in the Girls U18 section.
 The following year, she placed second at the World University Chess Championship in the women's section.
 Later that year, in December, she took part in the 5th "Snowdrops vs Old Hands" - Czech Coal Match in Poděbrady, held with the double Scheveningen format, that opposed a team of young female players ("Snowdrops") made up of Valentina Gunina, Tania Sachdev, Kashlinskaya and Kristýna Havlíková to veteran Grandmasters ("Old Hands") Vlastimil Hort, Wolfgang Uhlmann, Fridrik Olafsson and Oleg Romanishin.
 Kashlinskaya scored 3½/8 points.

 In 2013, she won the Russian Junior Girls Championship and took the bronze medal in the World Junior Girls Championship.
 In the same year, Kashlinskaya participated in the 6th "Snowdrops vs Old Hands" match.
 She scored 5/8 points, helping her team "Snowdrops" (Viktorija Cmilyte, Kashlinskaya, Mariya Muzychuk, Nastassia Ziaziulkina) to defeat the "Old Hands" (Josif Dorfman, Boris Gulko, Borislav Ivkov, Wolfgang Uhlmann) with the overall score of 17½-14½.
 Kashlinskaya was the top scorer of the whole event.